 A few decades ago, lehenga cholis, especially those purchased for special occasions, were generally treasured and preserved with a lot of care, often passing from mother to daughter.
 One embellished lehenga choli was worn for many important occasions and was invariably maintained with utmost care.
 Nowadays, however, people don’t pay much attention to lehenga maintenance.
 Many fashionistas prefer to leave last season’s outfits behind and buy new garments every year.

-While this trend is understandable for low-cost lehengas made of cotton and linen, which are primarily meant for informal parties and festivals, you will find that formal, stylish designer lehengas are truly one-of-a-kind pieces.
+While this trend is understandable for lehenga with price relatively low which are made of cotton and linen, which are primarily meant for informal parties and festivals, you will find that formal, stylish designer lehengas are truly one-of-a-kind pieces.
 You just need to maintain them with the aforementioned tips.